monero-ecosystem/monero-translations/translation-tips.md

 Other Monero-related projects, created by community members, are to be found in the [Monero Ecosystem](https://github.com/monero-ecosystem/meta).

 We have a localization platform called Weblate, reachable at [translate.getmonero.org](https://translate.getmonero.org).
-For now it only supports the website, Community, GUI and CLI wallet, but will soon also be available for Monerujo, the Android wallet.
+For now it supports the website, community material, GUI and CLI wallet.

 For now, the default workflow of all projects currently on Weblate, is entering the translations in a text editor and making a pull request in Git or on GitHub to upload your work.

 The TS files containing source text and translation strings for the actual software (Monero GUI, CLI and daemon) can be translated in [Qt Linguist](http://doc.qt.io/archives/qt-4.8/linguist-translators.html), which offers some limited computer-assisted translation (CAT) features, like copying repeated strings.
 You won't have to worry about keeping the XML tags intact.
 If you instead use a text editor, you'll have to remove the label `type="unfinished"` manually after translating each string.